chandanthota75/Bharat-Intern-DS-Internship/README.md

 - Analyzed factors such as age, gender, and ticket class.

 ### GitHub Repository
-Find the code and data related to this project in the [Titanic Classification GitHub Repository](https://github.com/chandanthota75/Bharat-Intern-DS-Internship/tree/main/Task%201).
+Find the code and data related to this Task in the [Titanic Classification GitHub Repository](https://github.com/chandanthota75/Bharat-Intern-DS-Internship/tree/main/Task%201).

-## Project 2: SMS Classifier Project
+## Task 2: SMS Classifier Project

 ### Overview
 Task 2 propelled me into the world of text classification, where I tackled the intricate task of distinguishing spam from non-spam SMS messages.
 Armed with Python prowess and NLP techniques, I crafted a model to sift through messages with precision.
 The goal?
 To streamline communication and enhance efficiency!